SecurityRAT/securityrat.github.io/pages/securityrat/depl_docker.md

 ## Quick start

-A Github repository with a docker compose file to easily start-up the SecurityRAT tool in a docker container is available [here](https://github.com/SecurityRAT/SecurityRAT-dockercompose).
+A Github repository with a docker compose file to quickly start with the SecurityRAT tool is available [here](https://github.com/SecurityRAT/SecurityRAT-dockercompose).

 {% include links.html %}